guypursey/Coughing-and-Chopping/README.md

 # Coughing & Chopping

+v0.0.2

 This repository represents elements of a workflow I use for blogging.

 Currently, my blog appears on Scriptogram at http://scriptogr.am/guypursey

+## Usage

+ - Create a new draft by using `newdraft.sh` followed by name of folder to appear in `./drafts/`.
+ - Create metadata file for Scriptogram with `create_metascrp.sh`.
+ - Push to Scriptogram with `autoscrp.sh` followed by name of folder in `./drafts/`.

 ## Folders & files